astrolox/openshift-template-wordpress/README.md

-Testing purposes only - not for serious use
+Testing purposes only - do not use for anything remotely production